 One option for getting to Mt.
 Pilatus independently is to travel by train or boat via Alpnachstad.
 You’ll need to journey by train on Zentralbahn’s Brünigbahn line, or take a ride across Lake Lucerne on a steamer boat.
 Travel by train and boat are fully covered if you have a Swiss Travel Pass.

-The cogwheel railway then departs from Alpnachstad between May and November – weather permitting.
+The cogwheel railway then departs from Alpnachstad between May and November – weather conditions permitting.

 How to travel from Lucerne to Mt.
 Pilatus